Harlan Therapy FOUNDER

 I can help you with…

-• Anxiety & Perfectionism
+• High functioning ADHD & Perfectionism

 • Trauma and/or Intergenerational Trauma